-The domestic VAT rules affecting your business should stay the same following the UK’s departure from the European Union.
+The domestic VAT rules affecting your business should stay the same following the UK’s departure from the European Union in 2021.
 Things are now a little more complicated if you regularly import and export goods to or from the continent.
 Let’s turn our attention to the key changes to VAT after Brexit.

 New rules around EU import VAT

 The UK left the EU’s VAT regime at the beginning of 2021.
 This means countries within the EU are now treated the same as those outside the EU when it comes to value-added tax.
 In other words, any goods coming in from the EU and elsewhere must now account for import VAT if they’re valued above £135.

 Goods become subject to import VAT when they enter free circulation – for example when they’re going through a UK port.
 Your business can choose to pay import VAT at this stage and later reclaim it from HMRC using C79 certificates.

 Alternatively, you can now take advantage of a ‘postponed accounting’ system for VAT, introduced by the Government in January 2021.
 In a nutshell, it gives you the chance to account for any import VAT using your VAT return instead.
 It means you don’t have to pay the tax as soon as your goods arrive in the UK and then reclaim it.